Customizing Comments

 </div>

-<div class="js-poweredBy js-antispamBy">(<a href="http://js-kit.com/comments?wow">Powered by JS-Kit</a>)</div>
+<div class="js-poweredBy js-antispamBy">(<a href="https://js-kit.com/comments?wow">Powered by JS-Kit</a>)</div>

 </div><br clear="all" /></div>

-<script src="http://js-kit.com/comments.js"></script>
+<script src="https://js-kit.com/comments.js"></script>

-9. Adding custom input fields Using templates, you can add any number of custom fields to the comment!
+Using templates, you can add any number of custom fields to the comment!

 10. Setting up the RSS